emilytires/RECOMMENDATION_SYSTEMS/README.md

  3. Hybrid System

   This method uses combining collaborative filtering and content-based filtering could be more effective than content based filtering and collaborative filtering approaches in some cases.

+  4. Single Value Decompositon

+  Matrix decomposition is a powerful technique to find the hidden structure behind the data.
+SVD, PCA, NMF,etc.,are popular decomposition models.
+So it can be used for recommendation systems.